Data-Robusta/data-robusta/presentation_notes.md

 2002 emerging markets

+In 2002, some interesting economic factors played a large part in the volatility of coffee prices.
+Coffee prices plummeted to a historic bottom of about 39 cents per pound, greatly due to the demand for coffee being much less than the supply of coffee produced.
+Coffee prices remained depressed through 2008.
+This forced the Federation of National Coffee Growers to reexamine its loyalty to the coffee industry as its number one priority.

 2011 plant disease

+Plant disease is yet another concern for Colombian coffee farmers.
+Coffee rust is a yellow powdery fungi that spreads quickly and is devasting to harvests.
+Coffee rust ravaged Colombia's coffee farms from 2008 to 2011, reducing producting by over 30%.
+This reduction in output led to suboptimal coffee management and widespread food scarcity for farmers across the country.

 #### End

-Goal: Give them a clear call to action and propose a new bliss that lures them toward your idea.
-Make it clear how the world will be a better place once your idea is adopted.

 To sum up the true impact of these staggering stats and stories.
 Price spikes come from many different directions and can be difficult to predict.
-Our model was adequate at predicting prices during periods of relative stability, but as a follow on project we would like to develop a model to identify early triggers of these types of events.
-We believe a natural language processing model to examine local Colombian weather social media posts, FEDECAFE news, and trade/economic news would be very beneficial in assisting in predicting these major market disruptions.
+Our model was adequate at predicting prices during periods of relative stability, but as a follow on project we would like to further develop our price spike model to identify early triggers of these types of events.
+We also believe a natural language processing model to examine local Colombian weather social media posts, FEDECAFE news, and trade/economic news would be very beneficial in assisting in predicting these major market disruptions and possibly even provide stable incomes for the more than half a million family coffee farmers of Colombia.

-Coffee prices change in a predictable manner outside of severe events